Latest posts by Brad Smith (see all)

 Feature #2.
 Limitations & Device Usage

-Grammarly has fairly liberal free restrictions.
-Basically, you’re just losing access to the plagiarism checker and a few other advanced features.
+Grammarly app has fairly liberal free restrictions for grammar checking.
+Basically, you’re just losing access to the sentence plagiarism checker and a few other advanced features with this grammar checker.
+It’s like a much more functional version of MS word with better sentence structure suggestions.

-You can install the Chrome extensions and you’re off to the races.
+You can install the Chrome extensions and desktop app and you’re off to the races.
 Time to finally start cleaning up those error-strewn emails.

 So that’s a Grammarly win.